sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

  ## Task 2: Publish your application to the internet with the application gateway

-In this task, you'll publish an application via Azure Firewall and Application Gateway.
+In this task, you'll publish an application via Application Gateway.

 1. On the Azure Portal **Home** page, search **Azure Firewall (1)** and then select **Firewalls (2)**.